Delight-In/DeepFake_Detection/README.md

 # Deepfake Detection Using InceptionV3

 ## Project Description
-This project aims to develop a deep learning model for detecting deepfake images by leveraging the InceptionV3 architecture.
-The model is trained to classify Images as either "fake" or "real," utilizing a dataset comprising deepfake and authentic images.
+This project aims to develop a deep learning model for detecting deepfake images/videos by leveraging the pretrained models such as InceptionV3 architecture.
+The model is trained to classify Images as either "fake" or "real," utilizing a dataset comprising deepfake and authentic images/frames.

 ## Key Features
 - **Data Preprocessing**:
-  - Images are preprocessed using the `ImageDataGenerator` to normalize pixel values and augment the dataset, enhancing model robustness.
+  - Images/Frames are preprocessed using the `ImageDataGenerator` to normalize pixel values and augment the dataset, enhancing model robustness.

 - **Transfer Learning**:
   - The model employs transfer learning by initializing InceptionV3 with pretrained weights from ImageNet, allowing the model to leverage existing feature extraction capabilities.